lab596/civiform/Authentication-Providers.md

 - For local testing/development, the Service Provider Details section should have the following values.
 > <img width="700" alt="image" src="https://user-images.githubusercontent.com/19631367/155667445-223de285-906f-4624-bbd4-ea88612fcc14.png">

+## Authentication code structure

+### AdminAuthClient and ApplicantAuthClient
+[AdminAuthClient](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/auth/AdminAuthClient.java) and [ApplicantAuthClient](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/auth/ApplicantAuthClient.java) are the two annotation interfaces, the former for admin auth and the latter for applicant.
+They both implement the [IndirectClient interface](http://www.pac4j.org/apidocs/pac4j/3.1.0/org/pac4j/core/client/IndirectClient.html).
+This is a Pac4j abstract class.
+(Saml2Client)[https://www.pac4j.org/apidocs/pac4j/3.0.1/org/pac4j/saml/client/SAML2Client.html] and (OidcClient)[https://www.pac4j.org/apidocs/pac4j/3.7.0/org/pac4j/oidc/client/OidcClient.html] extend this parent class, so the ApplicantAuthClient and AdminAuthClient can be either, based on the environment variables CIVIFORM_APPLICANT_IDP and CIVIFORM_ADMIN_IDP.
+The AdminAuthClient and ApplicantAuthClient are bound in (SecurityModule)[https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/modules/SecurityModule.java] to Provider classes.
+Currently, we are only checking the environment variables for binding admin authentication, because ADFS/ AD (similar Azure auth providers) are the only supported admin IDPs.
+To add more admin IDPs, future devs can follow the example of the bindApplicantIdpProvider method.
+That binds to either the LoginRadiusSamlProvider class or the IdcsOidcProvider class based on the CIVIFORM_APPLICANT_IDP environment variable.

+### Provider classes

 ## Profile adapters